 An important part of the risk analysis underpinning the funding strategy will be for the Actuary to identify the impact of climate change transition risk (shorter term) and physical risks (longer term) on the potential funding outcomes.
-In terms of the current valuation, an analysis of different climate change scenarios at the Whole Fund level is beinghas been undertaken relative to the baseline position assuming that the funding assumptions are played out on a best estimate basis.
+In terms of the current valuation, an analysis of different climate change scenarios at the Whole Fund level has been undertaken relative to the baseline position assuming that the funding assumptions are played out on a best estimate basis.
 The projections are meant to illustrate the different elements of risk under three climate change scenarios based on the current strategic allocation.
-The scenarios are not meant to be predictors of what may happen and are only a small subset of a very wide range of scenarios that could arise depending on the global actions taken in relation to climate change.
-In future t The actions taken (both historically and in future) by the Fund in relation to making its asset portfolio more sustainable will ultimately be set out in the separate Taskforce for Climate Change (TCFD) reports and analysis of the asset portfolio adopting similar (but not necessarily the same) scenarios although this can be over a different time period.
+The scenarios are not meant to be predictors of what may happen and are only a small subset of a very wide range of scenarios taken (both historically and in future) by the Fund in relation to climate change (TCFD) reports and analysis of the asset portfolio adopting similar (but not necessarily the same) scenarios although this can be over a different time period.

-The analysis will considers a projection of the funding levels under the scenarios considered which are designed to illustrate the transition and physical risks over different periods depending on what actions are taken globally on climate change.
+The analysis considers a projection of the funding levels under the scenarios considered which are designed to illustrate the transition and physical risks over different periods depending on what actions are taken globally on climate change.

-The key metrics are the relative impact on the funding level over the different time periods as this illustrates the impact of climate related market shocks on the funding plan and the analysis will provides the Fund with additional information regarding the resilience of the funding strategy and adequacy of prudence margins.
+The key metrics are the relative impact on the funding level over the different time periods as this illustrates the impact of climate related market shocks on the funding plan and the analysis provides the Fund with additional information regarding the resilience of the funding strategy and adequacy of prudence margins.
 Whilst the scenarios being considered are only three out of a considerable range of potential outcomes, it shows that climate change can have far reaching effects on the Fund.

 The Actuary applies a nuanced approach to understand what is/is not priced into the markets in terms of transition and physical risks.
 They include assumptions about what is currently priced into markets, and later price in shocks when the markets account for future impacts (both physical and transition impacts).
-The three climate shock scenarios being considered are:
+The three climate shock scenarios considered are: